-Were you born with a black thumb?
+Were you not born with a green thumb?
 Is your home a place where common houseplants go to die?
 Have you stopped bringing leafy green beauties home because you know they’ll soon turn to a brittle, brown reminder that you are, in fact, a murdering serial killer of plants?
 Well, fear not!
 With the right plants and a few tips, we can help get you on the path to redemption and forgiveness with healthy houseplants.

 There are lots of reasons for having a healthy crop of houseplants, including plenty of research about unexpected ways plants, are good for you.
 It turns out that common houseplants make people feel better.
 They reduce blood pressure, increase attentiveness, and even help people feel better about their jobs.
 As if that weren’t enough, plants also clean the air, reducing toxins and helping you feel good in a whole different way.

 Even if you’ve never had success with keeping plants alive in the past, you can still reap all the benefits plants have to offer, and add beauty to your home, by choosing easy to grow houseplants that will bring a touch of nature indoors.
 Here’s a good selection to start with: